 Possess firearm ammunition

 What a Knowledgeable Skokie Criminal Defense Lawyer Can Do for You

-When you work with Andrew Weisberg, you are getting someone who can help with every aspect of your case – from the moment you are charged through the end of your proceedings, and even beyond.
-He will be there to aggressively defend your rights during:
+When you work with Andrew Weisberg, you are getting someone who can help with every aspect of your case – from the moment you are charged through the end of your proceedings and beyond.
+He will be there to aggressively defend your rights during the:

 Mr. Weisberg has an excellent track record in all of these proceedings.
 He excels at getting his clients the best possible outcome, often managing to have charges reduced, dropped, or altogether dismissed.

-One of the biggest reasons he is able to do this comes from his unique perspective.
+One of the biggest reasons he can do this comes from his unique perspective.
 Unlike many other criminal defense lawyers in the area, Andrew Weisberg knows how things work on both sides of the aisle – because he started his legal career as a Cook County prosecutor.
-His job was to figure out how to secure convictions for the state and put people behind bars.
+His job was to determine how to secure convictions for the state and put people behind bars.